zhanxw/cromwell/docs/backends/Google.md

 Cromwell's `google.auths` stanza; more details in the `User Service Account` section above.

 If any of the three private Docker configuration values of key name, auth, or Docker token are missing, Cromwell will not perform a `docker login`.
 If the
-Docker image to be pulled is not public the `docker pull` will fail and will cause the entire job to fail.
+Docker image to be pulled is not public the `docker pull` will fail which will cause the overall job to fail.

+If using either the `user_service_account_json` or `docker_credentials_key_name` workflow options it is advisable to add these to the `workflow-options.encrypted-fields` list in Cromwell configuration.

 **Monitoring**